 So be smart with your outreach efforts.
 Treat those you are contacting like they are customers, and make sure those who are doing your outreach are knowledgeable about your products enough to answer any questions writers may have.

 A brand doing outreach very well is My Protein, who have a dedicated and knowledgeable team providing outreach support.
 One thing in particular they do is send the right products to the right websites.
 This may seem like an obvious thing to do, but My Protein have the product knowledge to know which websites will have an audience more interested in a mass gain supplement, and those more interested in a diet whey supplement – a very simple and effective way to gain exposure with the right potential customers.

-If your health & fitness brand needs a helping hand with digital marketing, web design or branding, get in touch with MintTwist to speak to our expert team about your digital strategy.
+If your health & fitness brand needs a helping hand with digital marketing, web design or branding, get in touch with a creative digital marketing agency like MintTwist.